-14. Share Capital
+13. Share Capital

-The paid up Equity Share Capital as on 31st March, 2019 was Rs.
+The authorised and paid up Equity Share Capital as on 31st March, 2020 was Rs.
+50,00,00,000/- (Rupees Fifty crores only) divided into 5,00,00,000 (Five crore) Equity shares of Rs 10/- each and Rs.
 32,10,80,000/- (Rupees Thirty Two Crores Ten Lakhs and Eighty Thousand only) divided into 3,21,08,000 (Three Crores Twenty One Lakhs and Eight Thousand) Equity Shares of Rs.
 10/- each.

-During the financial year under review, the Company has not issued shares with differential voting rights nor granted stock options nor sweat equity not bonus shares.
+During the financial year under review, the Company has not issued shares with differential voting rights, granted stock options, sweat equity, bonus shares.

-As on 31st March, 2019, none of the Directors of the Company hold any equity shares or convertible instruments of the Company.
+As on 31st March, 2020, Mr. Manish Gupta Director of the Company held one equity share as a nominee of Vedanta Limited, holding company.
+None of the other Directors of the Company hold any equity shares or convertible instruments of the Company.

-15. Web Address for Annual Return and Extract of Annual Return www.vgcb.co.in
+14. Web Address for Annual Return and Extract of Annual Return www.vgcb.co.in